Eide Bailly

+Eide Bailly Advisory LLC and Eide Bailly LLP (each doing business under the trade name Eide Bailly) are American mid-tier advisory and accounting firms based in Minneapolis, Minnesota.
+They primarily provide accounting, advisory, tax, and assurance services.

+The current accounting partnership traces its roots back to 1917 and was formally founded in 1998 by a merger of two namesake regional accounting firms: Eide Helmeke & Co. and Charles Bailly & Co.
+In 2026, to accommodate a $1.8 billion equity investment by Reverence Capital Partners, the firm's non-attest operations were reorganized into an advisory entity.
+As of 2026, that advisory entity employs almost all of the approximately 3,500 professionals across 50 offices in 20 states.

+The firm is recognized as a top CPA firm by trade publications based on its revenue in the United States, with significant inorganic growth occurring after 2017.

 History

 Early history

-Starting in 1917 as Bishop Brissman & Co. in Fargo, North Dakota, the firm's first lineage becomes concrete in 1944 as Cull Eide & Co. as Oliver A. Eide was admitted as a partner.
-Following several significant regulatory and industry changes between the 1940s to 1960s, Cull Eide & Co. had been recast to Eide, Helmeke, Boelz & Pasch as it began to acquire offices in Bismarck, North Dakota., Sioux Falls, South Dakota, and Aberdeen, South Dakota through the late 1960s.
+The partnership has origins to 1917 as Bishop Brissman & Co. in Fargo, North Dakota.
+In 1944, the practice was renamed Cull Eide & Co. after Oliver A. Eide was admitted as a partner.
+Following several significant regulatory and industry changes between the 1940s and 1960s, Cull Eide & Co. had been recast to Eide, Helmeke, Boelz & Pasch as it began to acquire offices in Bismarck, North Dakota, Sioux Falls, South Dakota, and Aberdeen, South Dakota through the late 1960s.
 Later in 1981 becoming known as Eide Helmeke & Co. as it continued to grow and add offices in Phoenix, Arizona and Minneapolis through the 1980s.

-In parallel, Charles E. Bailly moved to Fargo to open a second location of Broeker Hendrickson in 1950.
-During 1978, nine partners broke away from Broeker Hendrickson to form Charles Bailly & Co. establishing the second half of the predecessor firms, with offices in Fargo and Bismarck, North Dakota.
-Around the same time in the 1980s, Charles Bailly & Co. added offices in Sioux Falls, South Dakota, Minneapolis, Billings, Montana, and Dubuque, Iowa, leading up to the merger and foundation of Eide Bailly.
+Separately, Charles E. Bailly moved to Fargo to open a second location of Broeker Hendrickson in 1950.
+During 1978, nine partners left Broeker Hendrickson to form Charles Bailly & Co., establishing the second predecessor firm with offices in Fargo and Bismarck, North Dakota.
+Around the same time in the 1980s, Charles Bailly & Co. added offices in Sioux Falls, South Dakota, Minneapolis, Billings, Montana, and Dubuque, Iowa.

+In 1998, Eide Helmeke & Co. and Charles Bailly & Co. merged to form Eide Bailly LLP.
+The combined partnership began with 55 partners and nine offices with approximately $40 million in revenue.